 Borosilicate Glass Jugs

-Borosilicate glass jugs are heat-resistant and can be used to melt ingredients in your double boiler You will need at least two borosilicate glass jugs of different sizes to make DIY skin care products.
+Borosilicate glass jugs are heat-resistant and can be used to melt ingredients in your double boiler.
+You will need at least two borosilicate glass jugs of different sizes to make DIY skin care products.

 These are for heating your fat phase, water phase and for making gels.
 You can safely use an immersion blender / stick blender in a borosilicate glass jug, just be careful.
 They clean up easily in a dishwasher, and if you are careful with them, they are very durable.
 The measurements printed on the side are guides only – that doesn’t matter for us because we are weighing everything, remember?